 ●Maintain a moderate calcium intake (about 1000 mg/day) (table 1 and table 2).
 Lower calcium intake will stimulate more parathyroid hormone (PTH) secretion while higher calcium intake may worsen high calcium levels.
 (See "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)".)

-●Consume a moderate amount of vitamin D (400 to 600 int. units daily) (table 3).
+●Consume a moderate amount of vitamin D (400 to 600 international units daily) (table 3).
 Vitamin D deficiency can stimulate PTH secretion and bone resorption and should be avoided.
 (See "Patient information: Vitamin D deficiency (Beyond the Basics)".)

 A full discussion of treatments for osteoporosis is available separately.
 (See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)